floooh/oryol/code/Modules/Core/README.md

 There are a couple of C++ features which are black-listed on Oryol for various reasons:

 - *C++ exceptions*: These are disabled by default, but can be enabled with a cmake option.
-Don't use them as they decrease performance on emscripten.
+Don't use them as they fairly expensive on emscripten.
 - *std containers (std::vector, std::map, ...)*: Oryol comes with its own set of containers classes which offer more fine-control over their behaviour and use asserts instead of exceptions.
 - *C++ style input/output (e.g. std::cout << "hello")*: This causes a lot of code to be pulled into the executable, which is especially bad in emscripten where client-size matters.